Ziggeo/ziggeo-wordpress-plugin/readme.txt

 Requires PHP: 5.2.4
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to bring video to your Wordpress website or blog, through use of powerful Ziggeo API.
+This plugin allows you to bring video to your WordPress website or blog, through use of powerful Ziggeo API.
 Since we all know that video is future, make sure you are part of it.

 == Who is this plugin for? ==